George Hugo Boldt: Federal judicial service

 Boldt was nominated by President Dwight D. Eisenhower on June 10, 1953, to a seat on the United States District Court for the Western District of Washington vacated by Judge Charles H. Leavy.
 He was confirmed by the United States Senate on July 14, 1953, and received his commission the same day.
 He served as Chief Judge in 1971.
 He assumed senior status on October 30, 1971.
 His service was terminated on March 18, 1984, due to his death.

 Notable cases

 Boldt's most notable (as well as controversial) decision was his opinion in United States v.
 Washington (1974), which upheld tribal fishing rights under several treaties.
+Which resulted in the US government winning.

 Another notable case was the Seattle Conspiracy Trial (Seattle 7, November–December 1970).
 In this case, a major federal prosecution of anti-Vietnam War activists, the government's case collapsed when its star witness admitted under cross-examination that he "would lie to get" the defendants.
 Boldt declared a mistrial and sentenced the defendants to up to a year in prison for contempt of court.